apache/incubator-streampark-website/blog/5-streampark-usercase-dustess.md

 - **Separation of Storage and Computation**.
 Flink's computational resources and state storage are separated; computational resources can be mixed with other component resources, improving machine utilization.
 - **Elastic Scaling**.
 It is capable of elastic scaling, better saving manpower and material costs.

-I am also currently organizing and implementing related technical architectures and solutions and have completed the technical verification of Flink on Kubernetes using Apache StreamPark in an experimental environment.
-With the support of the Apache StreamPark platform and the enthusiastic help of the community, I believe that production implementation is not far off.
+I am also currently organizing and implementing related technical architectures and solutions and have completed the technical verification of Flink on Kubernetes using Apache StreamPark™ in an experimental environment.
+With the support of the Apache StreamPark™ platform and the enthusiastic help of the community, I believe that production implementation is not far off.

 ### **02 Stream-Batch Unification Construction**